coder-mike/microvium-runtime-js/README.md

 Primitive values are always passed **by copy**.

-Objects passed out of Microvium are **by reference** -- the wrapper library maintains a `Proxy` of the Microvium object.
+Plain objects passed **out** of Microvium are **by reference** -- the wrapper library maintains a `Proxy` of the Microvium object.
+Except `Uint8Array` which is passed by copy due to the complexity and overhead implementing something that looks like `Uint8Array` but accesses data that the Microvium GC can relocate under the hood.

-Objects passed into the VM are passed **by copy**, since a Microvium VM has no `Proxy` type.
+Objects passed **into** Microvium are passed **by copy**, since a Microvium VM has no `Proxy` type.

 ## Memory usage

-The library is about 50kB uncompressed and has no external dependencies.
+The bundled library (`dist/index.js`) is about 50kB uncompressed and has no external dependencies.

 Each Microvium instance is a fixed size and takes 4 pages of memory (a total of 256kB):